 If this option is specified, then objects are placed into the subdirectory of the build directory corresponding to the subdirectory of the source file.
 For instance, if the source file is subdir/file.cxx, then the output file would be subdir/file.o.
+See Section 8.4 [Program and Library Variables], page 66.

+'''

+tar-v7

+tar-ustar

-tar-v7 tar-ustar tar-pax
+tar-pax

+'''